Julia-Guskind/Julia-Guskind.github.io/_pages/about.md

 publications: true
 ---

 Hi!
-I'm a first-year computer science PhD student at Boston University where I'm fortunate to be working with [Mayank Varia](https://www.mvaria.com/) and [Leonid Reyzin](https://www.bu.edu/cs/profiles/leonid-reyzin/).
-My current research focuses on theoretical and applied cryptography.
+I'm a second-year computer science PhD student at Boston University where I'm fortunate to be working with [Mayank Varia](https://www.mvaria.com/) and [Leonid Reyzin](https://www.bu.edu/cs/profiles/leonid-reyzin/).
+My current research focuses on cryptography, especially verifiable computation and zero-knowledge proof systems.

 <!-- I am especially interested in solving problems with practical applications to blockchain technology and ... -->